 Becky’s cancer appeared out of thin air.
 She had always been a healthy child.
 There were no outstanding reasons for any alarm.
 One evening during a bath her mother discovered an unexplainable swelling on the lower part of her stomach.
 This led them to a series of visits to several specialists which would later result in even more unexplained conclusions.
-Months later they would receive the official diagnosis.
+Months later they would arrive at the diagnosis.
 Becky had stage 3 Neuroblastoma Cancer.

 “We have to all be strong for them,” she went on to tell me.

-“You have to do for her here in America what her sister Anita will not be able to do back home in Nairobi.”
+“you have to do for her here in America what her sister Anita will not be able to do back home in Nairobi.”

 Her words presented me with a role to play in Becky’s story.
 I now had a responsibility to make Anita proud and take care of her sister until Becky returned home to her.
 Whether intentional or not, that conversation guided my thinking.

 I can still feel the warmth of the sun heating up our garage on that sunny September afternoon.
 I had just turned thirteen.
 I felt exceptionally awkward.
-I did not feel as though I fit the image of what a thirteen year old girl should be.
+I did not feel as though I fit the image of what a thirteen-year-old girl should be.
 In so many arbitrary ways I searched to find myself in other people’s stories.
 That proved to be difficult because all the kids I knew were so vastly different from me.
 All of my peers enjoyed the perks of childhood.
-Regrettably for me, puberty and my mother were two unstoppable forces pushing me to outgrow these simple liberties at a rather accelerated pace.
+Regrettably, for me, puberty and my mother were two unstoppable forces pushing me to outgrow these simple liberties at a rather accelerated pace.

 A procession of jolly faces waited to embrace Becky and her parents.

-“Karibu, karibu!
+“Karibu, Karibu!
 Welcome!”
 We all shouted

 As they walked through the front door one by one, we each shared a loving embrace.
 They were received with a series of benevolent hugs and kisses.
 The guests of honor had finally arrived.
 I watched my mother and father spring into action with no hesitation.
 Within minutes pots and pans steaming with food decorated our island in the kitchen.
 Drinks were poured and the music amplified.
 Exuberant laughter and conversation filled the house.

 I have a lot of memories about Becky.
 Her arrival is my favorite.
 What I remember most about her in those first few hours is how quietly curious she appeared.
 She was openly concealed in a foreign land.
 Everything within her arm’s reach was strangely familiar.
 As the evening progressed Becky remained within close proximity of her mother’s embrace.
-She smiled softly and listened as the adults around her dominated the conversation.
+She smiled softly and listened as the adults around her dominate the conversation.

 In the living room, my uncles reminisced with stories of home.
 They took turns accounting for old friends they hadn’t seen in years.